Tutorial

 Open access for recipients of external funding

-All research staff who receive or anticipate receipt of external funding must also complete the additional module along with the [Open Access Induction] module.
-This [Funder] module ensures that researchers are aware of funder requirements, eligibility for Open Access block grants, the University’s Institutional Open Access fund, and support available.
-It is important to complete this additional module to comply with Cardiff University’s Open Access Publishing Policy.
-The module can be accessed at the end of the current module or on the left-hand menu on the Open Access training page.
-This module aims to:
+All Cardiff University research staff who receive or anticipate receipt of external funding must also complete this additional tutorial along with the Open Access Induction module.
+This Funder module ensures that researchers are aware of funder requirements, eligibility for Open Access block grants, the University’s Institutional Open Access fund, and support available.

 Bibliometrics 4 – Informing journal selection using databases, online tools and metrics